Health Planning App

 Survey & User Interviews

 Then I sent out a screener survey to identify people for user interviews.
 I collected 33 responses, where 76% were female and 24% were male.
-I conducted 5 user interviews, where I learned about their goals, struggles, and cooking and eating habits.
+I conducted 5 user interviews - I learned about their goals, struggles, and cooking and eating habits.
 I synthesized the data with an affinity map and identified key findings:

 People struggle to find options that tailor to their diet when eating out